 Deviation from the procedure

 There may be occasions when it's necessary or reasonable to deviate from the published complaints procedure.
-In these cases, the complainant will be kept informed and reasons for the deviation given.
+In these cases, the complainant will be kept informed in a timely manner with the reasons for the deviation explained.